YutaGoto/JumpKingPlus.github.io/_docs/modding/gui.md

 # Gui folder
 {: .no_toc }

-contains the list of locations and the *earthquake* effect settings.
+contains the list of locations and the *earthquake* effect settings.<!-- more -->
 {: .fs-6 .fw-300 }